MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 }

-With this method, the EA creates the indicator only once when it starts.
+This method allows the EA to create the indicator only once when the EA starts.

 Common Mistakes